Spectral instability in modified P\"oschl-Teller effective potential triggered by deterministic and random perturbations

+This is motivated to simulate a perturbation whose total energy roughly remains constant as its location moves away from the compact object.

 The numerical results are presented in Fig.~\ref{fig_PT_det_location}.
 Owing to the scaling Eq.~\eqref{epsilonScale}, one observes that the spectral instability becomes less pronounced as the location of the perturbation moves away.
 Apparently, such a result is in agreement with physical intuition that a given metric perturbation should introduce less of an impact to the gravitational system when it is planted further away from it.
 Meanwhile, it is in contrast to most existing studies, where an opposite effect has been observed in not only the high overtones~\cite{agr-qnm-lq-matrix-12} but also the fundamental mode~\cite{agr-qnm-instability-15, agr-qnm-instability-58, agr-qnm-instability-56}.
-The primary reason for this difference is that one has considered a more straightforward setup in which the magnitude of the perturbation remains unchanged.
-Therefore, the present result indicates that the physical relevance of the metric perturbation plays a crucial role in such analysis.
-Owing to the direct impact of the fundamental mode on the time-domain waveforms, it is arguable that the observational implications are substantial.
+The primary reason for this difference is that those studies considered a more straightforward setup in which the magnitude of the perturbation remains unchanged.
+Therefore, the present result indicates that the physical relevance of the perturbation plays a crucial role in such analyses.
+We note that in Fig.~\ref{fig_PT_det_location}, we take $V_0=1$ and $b=1$ to make the perturbation more pronounced.
+The numerical results indicate that the spectral instability becomes less evident as the perturbation moves away, even for such a choice.
+Nonetheless, owing to the direct impact of the fundamental mode on the time-domain waveforms, it is arguable that the observational implications are substantial.